indeedeng/status/README.md

 # indeedeng/status

-A porject to help report status of dependencies that this app depends on, as well as the current health of any internal aspects of this app.
+A project to help report status of dependencies that this app depends on, as well as the current health of any internal aspects of this app.

 ## [status-core](https://github.com/indeedeng/status/tree/master/status-core)